2014 Liechtenstein pensions referendum

 A referendum on a law on public sector pensions was held in Liechtenstein on 15 June 2014.

 Results

+Of the two initiatives submitted to the referendum, the so-called "Pension win-win" proposed that the state treasury contribute 90 million Swiss francs to the pension fund.
+The other initiative, called "Win-win 50", proposed 50 million Swiss francs contribution from the state treasury.
+Neither initiative was passed.

 Preference voting

 Some voters voted yes to both options, but highlighted a preference for one of them.